ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-guide-deep-learning.md

 ## How does an LSTM layer work?

 The LSTM was first introduced in 1997, and has formed the backbone of modern sequence based deep learning models, excelling on challenging tasks such as machine translation.
+For years the state of the art in machine translation was the seq2seq model, which is powered by the LSTM.

 The LSTM is a specific type a recurrent neural network.  **The LSTM addresses a challenge that vanilla recurrent neural networks struggled with - the ability to think long term**.

 In a recurrent neural network all information passed to the next time step has to fit in a single channel, the hidden state $h$.

 **The LSTM addresses the long term memory problem by using two hidden states**, known as the hidden state $h$ and the cell state $c$.
 Having two channels allows the LSTM to remember on both a long and short term.

 Internally the LSTM makes use of three gates to control the flow of information:
-- a forget gate to determine what information to delete
+1. forget gate to determine what information to delete,
-- an input gate to determine what to remember
+2. input gate to determine what to remember,
-- an output gate to determine what to predict
+3. output gate to determine what to predict.

 One important architecture that uses LSTMs is seq2seq.
 The source sentence is fed through an encoder LSTM to generate a fixed length context vector.
 A second decoder LSTM takes this contex vector and generates the target sentence.